Credit Card Rewards 101: Getting the Most Out of Your Credit Card

 Be Strategic About Redemptions

-Given the variability in the value of rewards points, it’s a good idea to crunch the numbers before redeeming — especially because fluctuating prices and redemption promotions can help to stretch earned rewards further.
+Given the variability in the value of rewards points, it’s a good idea to crunch the numbers before redeeming.
+This is especially true because fluctuating prices and redemption promotions can help to stretch earned rewards further.
+And who doesn’t want to squeeze as much value as possible from their rewards?

-For example, although a $200 short-haul flight may not optimize the value of points, booking that same route at the last minute may be considerably more expensive.
-In such a case, points may yield considerably more value.
+• Get the timing right for your needs.
+For example, using points to book a $200 short-haul flight may not optimize the value of your reward.
+But booking that same route at the last minute may be considerably more expensive.
+In such a case, if you have to travel ASAP, using those points may yield considerably more value.

 Redeeming Credit Card Rewards